qk0106/React-prototype/README.md

    - Instantiate component and reducer so that it can be used multple times without state conflict.

 ## Future Improvements:
+ - Dependecy Injection
  - Complete TS Typings
  - React Helmet for SEO
- - Server side rendering for Performance
+ - Server side rendering for performance
- - Code spliting for Performance
+ - Code spliting for performance
  - Request ID and global error handling
  - Karma and unit testing
  - Producion config and minify & uglify